Skip to content

 26. Reports total volumes (or percentages) sourced by company-owned mills that come from company-owned operations and third-parties?

-This indicator is disabled as it is not applicable to this company.
+This indicator is disabled as the company does not own refineries.

 • P